 The subjectivity of artistic work means that “anything goes” … and it always does.
 One person may think that a particular painting is a symbolic masterpiece, whilst another may recall producing something similar when they were a child.
 Art is always a tricky subject in the Arayla London office and the art of creativity.
 There have been many debates and fallings out, although usually when we’re discussing Modern Art.
 Yet we’re all highly creative in our own way and we’ve always felt that this is one of the key reasons behind our success as a team.

 The art of creativity is one of the most subjective things in the world and deciding if something was creative or is just trash is up to you.

 “Creativity is contagious, pass it on” – Albert Einstein

-Being creative doesn’t mean that you have to produce a work of genius.
+Being creative doesn’t mean that you must produce a work of genius.
 For us, it means letting your mind craft wondrous things and allowing yourself enough time to bring them to reality.
-That could be as simple as ‘colouring in’, also a very popular mindfulness exercise.
+That could be as simple as ‘coloring in’, also an extremely popular mindfulness exercise.
 Or something more complex, like creating intricate sculptures.
 Whatever your choice, one thing is for sure, letting the noise of the world pass you by and allowing your imagination to express itself is both cathartic and balancing for the soul.
 Right now, the ability to feed the soul with positive, calm, and inventive things couldn’t be more important.

-Our ‘soul food’ and favourite phase of the manufacturing process is when we get to review the technical drawings of our new collections.
+Our ‘soul food’ and favorite phase of the manufacturing process is when we get to review the technical drawings of our new collections.
 Whatever our individual preferences are for Artwork, we always come together to agree on something wonderful for the new season.
 Our common passions lead to contagious inspirations…which results in collective creations…which we pass on to you.